dfinity/motoko/guide/guide.md

 Some of the other important language features of {proglang} include the following:

 * JavaScript/TypeScript-style syntax.
 * Bounded polymorphic type system that can assign types without explicit type annotations.
+Types can be inferred in many common situations.
 Strong, static typing ensures type safety and includes subtype polymorphism, and structural typing.
-Types can be inferred in many common situations.
 Unbounded and bounded numeric types with explicit conversions between them.
 Bounded numeric types are checked for overflow.
-* Support for imperative programming features, including mutable variables and arrays, and local control flow constructs, such as `+return+`, `+break+` and `+continue+`.
+* Support for imperative programming features, including mutable variables and arrays, and local control flow constructs, such as loops, `+return+`, `+break+` and `+continue+`.
 * Functions and messages are first-class values.
 Pattern-matching is supported for scalar and compound values.